-The Bedford & Milton Keynes Waterway (B&MK) - an unconventional infrastructure project - has demonstrated how it can act as a powerful agent for growth and offer endless exploitable synergies that will make it a reality.
+The Bedford & Milton Keynes Waterway (B&MK) is a powerful agent for economic growth with huge environmental and commercial potential.

-First proposed in 1811, the B&MK can now be considered a major piece of 21st century infrastructure, central to reshaping the area.
+First proposed in 1811, the B&MK has emerged as a major 21st century infrastructure project, central to reshaping the locality.